Old Stone House (Washington, D.C.): History

+18th century

 In 1764, Christopher and Rachel Layman bought Lot Three, a piece of land in Georgetown's commercial district.
 They paid £1 10s. and financed the construction of a simple one-room house the following year.
-The lot faced Bridge Street, now known as M Street, NW.
-The Laymans' only possessions were Christopher's tools, a stove, Bibles, and some furniture.
+The lot faced Bridge Street, now known as M Street NW.
+The Laymans' only possessions listed in the inventory when he died were Christopher's tools, a stove, Bibles, and some furniture.
 Christopher died unexpectedly in 1765, and the widowed Rachel Layman remarried two years later.
 She sold the house to another widow, Cassandra Chew.

 Chew was a member of the upper-middle class and owned several properties in and around Georgetown.
 Because of her wealth, Chew was able to finance the construction of a rear kitchen in 1767 and a second-floor addition to the house between 1767 and 1775.
-The third floor originated in a property line dispute during the 1790s: the original west wall had been constructed six feet (2 m) beyond the property line and had to be dismantled.
+The third floor originated in a property line dispute during the 1790s; the original west wall had been constructed six feet (2 m) beyond the property line and had to be dismantled.
 Chew used the opportunity to add the upper floor, which was completed by 1790.

 Following the American Revolutionary War, government officials carved out land from Virginia and Maryland to create as the new nation's capital.
 Pierre (Peter) Charles L'Enfant, appointed by President George Washington to design the city layout, arrived in Georgetown on March 9, 1791, and began his work.
 Washington and L'Enfant held their meetings at Suter's Tavern, a former building owned by John Suter near 31st and K Streets, NW.
 At the time, John Suter, Jr. was renting a room at the Old Stone House.
 For many years, locals believed that Washington and L'Enfant had met at the Old Stone House instead.
 This folklore is why the house was never demolished, and for many years a sign hung over the front door which said, "George Washington's Headquarters."
 After some research done by the National Park Service, they learned that the folklore was not true.
 By the time they had discovered that they already owned the House and the property.

+19th century

 When Chew died in 1807, she bequeathed Old Stone House to one of her daughters, Mary Smith Brumley, who became the first of many owners who operated businesses from the house.
 Like her mother, Brumley ran a successful merchant's shop inside the home.
 The house, then known as the Layman home after the first owners, remained in the family until 1875.